6 Making High-Quality Tables

 rows = `1952` == max(`1952`)

-Principle Six: Add Data Visualization Where Appropriate
+Add a Data Visualization Where Appropriate

 gdp_with_trend <- gdp %>%